sanity-io/community-studio/README.md

 ### Person

-People who log in are assigned a `person` document, it is also used to reference `agent` in the tickets
+People who log in are assigned a `person` document.

 Fields: